 My family and I want to get involved in these amazing stories of man and machine fulfilling God’s purposes.
 Not only will we be saving missionary aviation organizations substantial amounts of money while we’re serving at MMS Aviation, I’ll also be receiving the training required to be a lifelong missionary mechanic and pilot.
 The mechanical apprenticeship at MMS Aviation will take 2.5 years to complete and will give me enough hands on experience to graduate with my A&P (Airframe & Powerplant) certification.
 An A&P certification is a requirement to serve as a mechanic (and often as a pilot) on the mission field.

 Our heart’s cry is to help reach the isolated and unreached with the Gospel using missionary aviation but before we move to Ohio and begin our apprenticeship at MMS Aviation, we have to raise 100% of our monthly support quota.
-We’re 25% of the way there (as of 12/9/18), will you help us reach 100% by investing in our ministry on a monthly basis?
+We’re 25% of the way there (as of 12/9/18).

 Author’s note: I would be lying if I said I got all these facts straight without some technical guidance from Dwight Jarboe, President Emeritus, aircraft mechanic, and former CEO of MMS Aviation.
 Thanks Dwight!